AdobeDocs/developers-animatesdk-docs/FLfile_object/FLfile6.md

 #### Returns

-A string containing a hexadecimal number that represents the number of seconds that have elapsed between January 1, 1970 and the time the file or folder was last modified, or "00000000" if the file doesn’t exist.
+A string containing a hexadecimal number that represents the number of seconds that have elapsed between January 1, 1970 and the time the file or folder was last modified, or "00000000" if the file doesnâ€™t exist.

 #### Description